-Kerosene is one of those things that just does not fit into my survival preps.
+Kerosene lanterns are one of those things that does not fit into my survival preps.
 Since I tend to think about long term survival plans, and kerosene will run out sooner or later, so how does all of that fit together?
 And then there are the hazard of using kerosene lanterns – fire hazard, health risk from fumes, glass breakage, storing kerosene,,,,.
 Because of all of this, I have decided to put kerosene into the short – mid term survival plans.
 In other words, kerosene would probably only be used for a couple of months – or until supplies run out.

-On the other hand, I’am thinking of just phasing kerosene out all together – except for very limited plans and supplies.
+On the other hand, I’m thinking of just phasing kerosene out all together – except for very limited plans and supplies.
 The question your probably asking is “why would you want to phase kerosene out?”
 The answer – there are too many risk.
 Why should I use something that poses a fire hazard and children can knock over?
 Fire + children = do not go together.
 If a fire and fume risk can be eliminated, then why not?

 This is where solar powered lights come into effect.
 Solar is cheap, its free (besides the initial investment), its renewable, is safe, poses very few fire risk,,,, so why not use it?